Some tips on learning how to pronounce foreign languages and on improving your listening comprehsion.

 With your ears tuned to the sounds and rythmns of your L2, you'll find learning how to pronounce the language less difficult.

 If your language course includes a recorded pronunciation guide and exercises, listen to them until you have internalized all the points, but don't try to learn everything in one go.
 Beware of pronunciation guides that compare the sounds of your L2 with your L1.
-This can be misleading as the sounds, particularly the vowels, are often different.
+This can be misleading as the sounds are rarely exactly the same.

 Once you've got to grips with the pronunciation of your L2, you need to learn how to map the sounds to the written form of the language.
 This is fairly straight forward for languages like Italian, Spanish and German, which have consistent and regular spelling.
-Other languages, such as English, French and Danish, present more of a challenge with their irregular and somewhat chaotic spelling.
+Other languages, such as English, French and present more of a challenge as the links between pronuncation and spelling are not as clear and straightforward.
 Learning a language written with a different writing system adds an extra level of difficulty.

 If you take the time to familiarise yourself with the IPA symbols, the phonemes they represent and how to pronounce them, you'll find this knowledge invaluable in your language learning.
 Particularly because the IPA is used to indicate pronunciation in some dictionaries and language textbooks.